Have you ever heard about the holy city of Moulay Idriss Zerhoun?

 Here in the Moulay Idriss square, there are always locals ready to approach the few tourists to lead them around making a buck.
 Mohamed, our city guide, is a young local guy, resident of Moulay Idriss, always ‘’on guard’’ in the main square ready to spot the foreigners who come to visit the holy city.

 Despite the fact, he couldn’t continue his studies, he surprisingly speaks pretty well 4 languages, mostly learned by leading here the tourists.

 Our visit is exciting, walking uphill through the narrow lanes we meet curious locals always ready to smile asking about our nationality and above all if we like Morocco.

-Indeed we like it!
+We like it!
 It’s one of our favourite countries!
-People in Moulay Idriss are lovely and we are surprised when some of them, met along the way, offer us some bread loaves.
+The people in Moulay Idriss are lovely and we are surprised when some of them, met along the way, offer us some bread loaves.

 During our visit, the first spot that draws our attention is the Sentissi Mosque.
 It’s a small neighbourhood mosque, but interesting for its particular cylindrical minaret: it is the only round minaret in the country and is covered with green tiles where Quranic verses are displayed in contrast with the tiles themselves.

 Going on with our walk through the narrow alleyways, after briefly visiting a public oven, we reach the so-called “Grande Terrasse“.
 We are now in the highest point of Moulay Idriss enjoying a stunning view on its white houses perched on the facing hill and the huge Mausoleum of Moulay Idriss I that stands out with its high minaret and green roofs.

 It was built by Moulay Ismail who moved here the body of Moulay Idriss during the late 17th century to create a pilgrimage site for the faithful.